Writing Routes in Laravel 6 and Laravel 7. Start by Learning This Basic Format.

 Table Of Contents

-This article summarizes the simplest way to write routes in Laravel 6 and Laravel 7.
+An article summarizing the simplest way to write routes in Laravel 6 and Laravel 7.

 Basic Routing in Laravel 6